© Kit Scates Barnhart

 Microscopically, the pileipellis is a cutis, which means the top layer of the cap has strings of cells laying flat.
 To the naked eye, they often have shaggy veil material on the cap, but not always, and so do some other genera occasionally.
 The caps are often greyish, and they usually completely deliquesce.
 The sizes can range from miniscule to very large (caps 1 mm to 10 cm).
 Not all Coprinopsis turn to ink.
 Some former Psathyrellas that do not deliquesce may be recognized by their relatively stocky stature and large spores >10u across.

-Species mentioned: Coprinopsis atramentaria, atramentaria var. crassivelata, depressiceps, striata, pinguispora, acuminata, romagnesiana, strossmayeri, picacea, lagopus, lagopides, marcida, brunneistragulata, jonesii, pachyderma, cinerea, fimetarius, friesii, nivea, stercorea, tetraspora, subdomestica, undulata, sylvicola, kubickae, phaeospora, psychromorbida, uliginicola, canoceps.
-Psathyrella longipes, fragilissima and elwhaensis.
+Species mentioned: Coprinopsis atramentaria, atramentaria var. crassivelata, depressiceps, striata, pinguispora, acuminata, romagnesiana, strossmayeri, picacea, lagopus, lagopides, marcida, brunneistragulata, jonesii, pachyderma, cinerea, fimetarius, friesii, nivea, pseudonivea, stercorea, tetraspora, subdomestica, undulata, sylvicola, kubickae, phaeospora, psychromorbida, uliginicola, canoceps, marcescibilis.
+Psathyrella longipes, fragilissima, elwhaensis, huronensis.
 Coprinus alnivorus.

 Narcissea - click to expand

 Microscopically, these don't quite match Coprinopsis nor Coprinellus, but they look more like Coprinopsis, so that's where they used to be placed.
 Genetically, they turned out to be very closely related to Coprinellus, which is interesting.
 That definitely qualifies them for their own genus.
 The pileipellis is not a cutis, there are some spherical universal veil cells on the cap but there are no pileocystidia.
 The spores are strongly flattened with a polygonal outline.
 Sorry, but that's the definition of this genus.
-Luckily, we don't need to worry about that since we are not known to have any species here.
+Now, one species has now been found here.

 Back to Main Menu